rsokl/MyGrad/README.md

 # Introducing mygrad
 MyGrad is a lightweight library that adds automatic differentiation to NumPy – its only dependency is NumPy!
+It is specifically able to compute gradients of scalar-valued functions via backpropagation (i.e. reverse-mode automatic differentiation).

 ```python
 >>> import mygrad as mg